 - Faculty Rank, Status, and Tenure for Librarians

 The survey also provides analysis of selected variables and summary data (high, low, mean and median) for all elements.
-The 2008 data can be used for self-studies, budgeting, strategic planning, annual reports, grant applications and benchmarking.
-Summary data for all elements is available freely on the ACRL Website.
+The 2010 data can be used for self-studies, budgeting, strategic planning, annual reports, grant applications, and benchmarking.